Circulating tumor DNA: Beads, emulsification, amplification, and magnetics

-Tagged AMplicon deep Sequencing (TAM-Seq)
+Tagged amplicon deep sequencing

-TAM-Seq allows targeted sequencing of entire genes to detect mutations in ctDNA.
+Tagged amplicon deep sequencing (TAM-Seq) allows targeted sequencing of entire genes to detect mutations in ctDNA.
 First a general amplification step is performed using primers that span the entire gene of interest in 150-200bp sections.
 Then, a microfluidics system is used to attached adaptors with a unique identifier to each amplicon to further amplify the DNA in parallel singleplex reactions.
 This technique was shown to successfully identify mutations scattered in the TP53 tumor suppressor gene in advanced ovarian cancer patients.
 The sensitivity of this technique is 1 in 50.